1C0D/duplicate-line-obsidian/README.md

 Selection can be multiline and multicursors
 if no selection the word before or under cursor is selected, when using selection operations
-if no selection whole line is used, when using duplicate operations. if selection multiline then duplicate   multiline... it's quite intuitive, make some tries
+if no selection, the whole line is used, when using duplicate operations. if selection multiline then duplicate   multiline... it's quite intuitive, make some tries

 All commands can be enabled/disabled in settings.